 In Virginia, uninsured drivers pay a $500 fee to neglect carrying insurance coverage and accept financial responsibility in the case of an at-fault accident.

 How to Weigh the Options When You Have a Choice

 Residents of New Hampshire and Virginia must weigh the pros and cons of whether or not to carry car insurance.
 Chances are, drivers who have the assets necessary to forego car insurance can easily afford to pay the premiums.

-No driver exists in a protective bubble, and anyone can be involved in a costly accident.
-The expenses of one such accident could easily surpass that of the cost of vehicle insurance.
+No person exists in a protective bubble and anyone can be involved in a costly accident.
+The expenses of one such accident could easily surpass the cost of vehicle insurance.

 While a $500 annual fee in Virginia is less than a year’s worth of insurance premiums, that fee provides zero protection to drivers; uninsured drivers in Virginia must pay all costs associated with an accident out of pocket.

-Drivers who are caught on the road illegally without insurance will certainly be subject to paying fines and fees, even if no accident has occurred.
+Drivers who are caught on the road illegally without insurance by a police officer will certainly be subject to paying fines and fees, even if no accident has occurred.
+The consequences are similar to being caught for alcohol related offenses or violating passenger restrictions.
 In the case of an accident, the driver at fault is financially responsible; if this driver does not carry insurance, then assets like property and savings can be lost to satisfy the debt.

-In nearly every part of the United States, it is illegal to drive without current vehicle insurance.
-There is a reason.
-Driving a motor vehicle is a dangerous privilege that puts everyone in its path at risk - drivers, passengers, and even pedestrians.
+In nearly every part of the United States, it is illegal to drive without vehicle insurance, according to state law.
+There is a reason for that.
+Driving a motor vehicle is a dangerous privilege that potentially puts everyone on public roads and public highways at risk - drivers, passengers, and even pedestrians.
 While car insurance is not cheap, it is generally far cheaper to protect your assets and pay the premiums than to absorb the costs for the damage associated with an accident.